SteeltoeOSS/steeltoe-site/source/docs/steeltoe-configuration.html.markdown

 |**retry:maxInterval**|Maximum retry interval, default = 2000ms|
 |**retry:multiplier**|Retry interval multiplier, default = 1.1|

->If you are using self-signed certificates on Cloud Foundry, it is possible that you might run into SSL certificate validation issues when pushing an app.
+>If you are using self-signed certificates on Cloud Foundry, it is possible that you might run into certificate validation issues when pushing an app.
 A quick way to work around this is to disable certificate validation until a proper solution can be put in place.

 ### 2.2.3 Add Configuration Provider